Ceasar/pocket_flask/README.md

-# ex_nihilo
+# ennihilator

-Easy hack-creation kit (bootstrap + flask + heroku).
-Create something out of nothing.
+Create web apps out of nothing.

-ex_nihilio is designed with the following goals in mind:
+Design Goals:

 - Speed.
 Application setup time should be minimized.
-- Abstraction. ex_nihilio is meant for group projects, and knowledge of specific tools like virtualenv and heroku is not assumed.
+- Easy.
+Non-programmers should be able to deploy an application locally.

+Application Stack:

+- Bootstrap
+- Flask
+- Heroku

 # Installation